1920 Edmonton municipal election

+Five candidates of a new party, the business-oriented Citizens Progressive League AKA the Citizens Committee or Citizens ticket, were elected to most of the open seats.
+McCoppen was the sole Labour Party candidate to be elected.
+A third party, the Independent Labor Party, ran two candidates but did not elect anyone.

 There were seven trustees on the public school board, but four of the positions were already filled: Samuel Barnes, J. W. H. Williams, J A McPherson, and Frank Scott had all been elected to two-year terms in 1919 and were still in office.
 The same was true on the separate board, where Joseph Henri Picard, Paul Jenvrin, Thomas Magee, and Thomas Malone were continuing.

 Voter turnout

 There were 14,710 ballots cast out of 26,903 eligible voters, for a voter turnout of 54.6%.